duckduckgo/duckduckgo-help-pages/_docs/desktop/microsoft-edge.md

 ## Installing Our Add-On

 -   [DuckDuckGo Privacy Essentials add-on](https://microsoftedge.microsoft.com/addons/detail/caoacbimdbbljakfhgikoodekdnlcgpk):
-    Changes your browser search engine to DuckDuckGo Search, along with other privacy benefits such as tracker blocking, encrypted website connections (where possible) and a privacy grade for each site you visit. <a href="{{ site.baseurl }}/privacy/web-tracking-protections/">Learn more about our Web Tracking Protections</a>.
+    Changes your browser search engine to DuckDuckGo Search, along with other privacy benefits such as tracker blocking, encrypted website connections (where possible) and a privacy grade for each site you visit.
+[Learn more about our Web Tracking Protections]({{ site.baseurl }}/privacy/web-tracking-protections/).

 ## Changing Your Search Engine to DuckDuckGo